jayjayharrison/spark-kafka/README.md

 scala> :short
 Keybinding mapping for JLine.
 The format is:
 [key code]: [logical operation]

+CTRL-K: erase the current cursor position to end of the line
+CTRL-U: delete all the characters before the cursor position
+CTRL-Y: paste erased line by above command

+ctrl+insert : copy
+shift+insert : paste

 CTRL-B: move to the previous character
 CTRL-G: move to the previous word
 CTRL-F: move to the next character